 Joint pain may occur at any stage in a woman's life, and is a condition that can worsen if left untreated.
 To ensure that joints don't become intolerably painful or immobile, joint pain should never be ignored.
 People experiencing joint pain should pace themselves according to what their individual bodies can handle, and should try not to perform any activity that may result in overexertion.
 For many people this will mean refraining from lifting heavy objects, running long distances or kneeling for extended periods of time.

-Complications including permanent joint damage, arthritis, weight gain and osteoarthritis have all been linked to joint pain, which is why addressing pain and identifying the root of the problem is essential, at the earliest stages possible.
+Complications, including permanent joint damage, arthritis, and osteoarthritis, have all been linked to joint pain, which is why addressing pain and identifying the root of the problem is essential, at the earliest stages possible.
 Continue reading to find out more about how to prevent and manage joint pain.

 Prevention and Management

 Luckily for people suffering from joint pain, there are a number of behaviors that can help to prevent and manage this condition.
 Diet, use of supplements, habits and exercise can all help to decrease the effects of joint pain.

 There are several coping strategies for people experiencing joint pain, and the same strategies can be used on both mild and chronic cases.

 It is important to treat any instance of joint pain and discover its cause because even mild cases, if left untreated, can lead to worsened conditions.
 Continue reading to learn more about joint pain treatments.